ewerybody/goodsoul.de/content/blog/goodsoul40.md

 ### Why **now** Zola?

 🤷 I don't know.
 First off, there was no way it would have been anything else than **static**.
 I have some experience with [Hugo](https://gohugo.io) now.
 It's alright.
-I kinda hate the documentation. ...
+I don't love the documentation.
+But guess [I'm not alone there](https://news.ycombinator.com/item?id=30527884).

+After spending some time with it now: [the Zola-Docs](https://getzola.org/documentation/content/section/) aren't uber great either.
+For once I think the VS Code tooling for HUGO came a long way and Zola might be behind.
+I mean if the IDE helps you with most of the things you might not need to look up website-documentation at all!

+For more there is [Tera](https://keats.github.io/tera/) ... eh whut now?! 🧐 Well, Zola is built upon it.
+And **you need to know that**!
+Otherwise you end up scratching your head why there is no info in the Zola docs about simple things such as [for loops](https://keats.github.io/tera/docs/#for)

 ### Blog TODO:
 - [x] main page with last few articles